 30-7-16 Firearms or destructive devices; receipt, transportation or possession by a felon; penalty

-A. It is unlawful for a felon to receive, transport or possess any firearm or destructive device in this state.
+A. It is unlawful for the following persons to receive, transport or possess a firearm or destructive device in this state:

-B. Any person violating the provisions of this section shall be guilty of a fourth degree felony and shall be sentenced in accordance with the provisions of the Criminal Sentencing Act.
+B. A felon found in possession of a firearm shall be guilty of a third degree felony and shall be sentenced in accordance with the provisions of the Criminal Sentencing Act.

 (a) any explosive, incendiary or poison gas: 1) bomb; 2) grenade; 3) rocket having a propellant charge of more than four ounces; 4) missile having an explosive or incendiary charge of more than one-fourth ounce; 5) mine; or 6) similar device;

-(a) less than ten years have passed since the person completed serving his sentence or period of probation for the felony conviction, whichever is later;
+(a) less than ten years have passed since the person completed serving a sentence or period of probation for the felony conviction, whichever is later;

 (b) the person has not been pardoned for the felony conviction by the proper authority; and